freelawproject/courtlistener/DEVELOPING.md

 1. We do not yet have a Code of Conduct, but we do have [our employee manual][hr], and we expect all our employees and volunteers to abide by it.

-These guidelines are a little sloppy compared with many projects.
+Some of these guidelines are a little sloppy compared with many projects.
 Those projects have greater quality needs, are popular enough to demand a high bar, and can envision coding techniques as a part of their overall goal.
 We don't have to lead the industry with our approach, we just need to get good work done.
 That's the goal here.

 ### Special notes for special types of code

-1. If your PR includes a migration of the DB, we need SQL files for any tables that we replicate to customers.
+1. If your PR includes a migration of the DB, we need SQL files for those migrations.
 These can be easily made with the `sqlmigrate` command.
 See MIGRATIONS.md as well for details on smart migration files and why this is needed.

 2. If you alter any react code, include minified builds and map files of the new JS in your PR so that they can be deployed.
 While developing, you will have non-minified versions of these files.
 To build the minified versions, do: